sthormio/progression-framework/frameworks/engineering/engineering.md

       - level: 6
         criteria:
           - "Confident in setting out overall architectural vision on a company-wide scale, which has the ability to grow and flex effectively in line with business plans"
-          - "Able to identify root causes and initiate changes to the processes or technologies that underpin Monzo’s engineering organisation"
+          - "Able to identify root causes and initiate changes to the processes or technologies that underpin Sthorm’s engineering organisation"
           - "Confident with huge scale complexity, and someone we would send to our very gnarliest problems"
           - "Capable of temporarily bolstering a team or business area to pair or write code on problems that are particularly complex, difficult, high impact, or novel"
           - "Defines and sets our principles and patterns, including extending these to cover previously unknown spaces"
           - "Should be speaking or writing for internal and external consumption"
-          - "Recognised beyond Monzo as a leading expert in their field, and contribute back to it (or if not for some reason, their profile is one that is capable of this in the right situation)"
+          - "Recognised beyond Sthorm as a leading expert in their field, and contribute back to it (or if not for some reason, their profile is one that is capable of this in the right situation)"
           - "Has the ability to spot where multiple disciplines are solving the same challenges, and can bring people together to solve these"
           - "Able to identify technology that can play a strategic enablement role to grow the business, finding opportunities worth investing in that can materially impact the commercial success of the business"
           - "Comfortable with leading Technology as a discipline, inclusive of engineering, data, and Agile"